 So here are 10 amazingly, wonderful yoga studios in Bristol City (in no particular order) to visit when you’re in town.
 Enjoy! 🙂

-1) Adona Centre for Evolutionary Arts: Adona (formerly Breathe Bristol) is a special place with a unique vision.
+1) Adona Centre for Evolutionary Arts (Now Permanently Closed due to COVID 19): Offering Online Podcasts: Adona (formerly Breathe Bristol) is a special place with a unique vision.
 A centre dedicated to consciousness evolution through art, meditation, yoga, communication and just about everything that leads in the direction of unlocking the full human potential.
 This is a must visit for anyone interested in self-development, spiritual growth, conscious events and inner-exploration.

 From the studio: ‘Our mission at Adona is to provide an evolutionary arena that propels the blossoming of human consciousness and supports the actualization of true soul fulfillment.
 The studio itself is infused with a tangibly positive energy in a serene atmosphere.
 We approach life with a playful sincerity which is reflected in our wide range of offerings from conscious dance & concerts to mentoring & teachings…‘